quantum-language/Quantum/README.md

 - **⚡️ Statically-typed** Quantum is a statically-typed language meaning that the compiler knows the type of a variable at runtime.
 - **📚 Object Oriented** Quantum is object oriented like Java, meaning that everything ...
 - **

+##

+## 🪪 License

+Quantum uses the General Public License 3.0, you can read more about it [here](https://github.com/quantum-language/Quantum/blob/master/LICENSE).

+## 🤝 Contributing

+...